lieuzhenghong/lieuzhenghong.github.io-source/index.md

 financial planning for early retirement, and optimising what and how I eat to maximise health and fitness.

-<p>I use this page as a personal diary.
-In it I record my thoughts and
-feelings, my views and goals, my struggles and triumphs.
+I use this page as a personal diary.
+In it I record my thoughts and feelings, my views and goals, my struggles and triumphs.
 I like looking at my old posts and see how I have changed.
-I particularly enjoy reading the problems that faced me in the past and seeing how they were overcome (or not).</p>
+I particularly enjoy reading the problems that faced me in the past and seeing how they were overcome (or not).